(CNN) — The UK plans to remove the seven countries remaining on its "red" travel list from November 1.

 Red list requirements

-Unless you're a resident of England, Scotland, Wales or Northern Ireland -- or a British or Irish national -- you'll be refused entry arriving into the UK from a red list country.
+Until then, unless you're a resident of England, Scotland, Wales or Northern Ireland -- or a British or Irish national -- you'll be refused entry arriving into the UK from one of these countries.

 UK residents and British and Irish nationals arriving home from red list destinations must undergo a 10-day hotel quarantine at their own expense.